fangq/mcx/mcxlab/README.txt

        cfg.isreflect:  [1]-consider refractive index mismatch, 0-matched index
        cfg.isrefint:   1-ref. index mismatch at inner boundaries, [0]-matched index
+       cfg.isnormalized:[1]-normalize the output flux to unitary source, 0-no reflection cfg.issaveexit: [0]-save the position (x,y,z) and (vx,vy,vz) for a detected photon cfg.issaveref:  [0]-save diffuse reflectance/transmittance in the non-zero voxels
+                       next to a boundary voxel.
+The reflectance data are stored as negative values
-       cfg.isnormalized:[1]-normalize the output flux to unitary source, 0-no reflection cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1]
+       cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1]
        cfg.isgpuinfo:  1-print GPU info, [0]-do not print
        cfg.autopilot:  1-automatically set threads and blocks, [0]-use nthread/nblocksize